All Products

 Perform drag-and-drop operations to add more dimension values

-You can add more dimension values that belong to the same dimension field to a table.
+You can add more dimension values from the same dimension field to a table.

-To add specific dimension values, you need to only drag the dimension values to the row and column containers or the table display section.
+To add specific dimension values, drag them to the row and column containers or the table display section.

 In this example, Jiangsu, Zhejiang, Central China, and North China are the original dimension values.
 You can directly drag the northwest and southwest regions to the table area for analysis.
 49.gif